Pastoral Concert: Giorgione

 Pastoral Concert was attributed to Giorgione until the 20th century, mostly because Giorgione himself was included in Giorgio Vasari's Lives of the Most Excellent Painters, Sculptors, and Architects.
 While not explicitly named in the book, this passage is inferred: "a musician who played the lute for musicians and continually enjoyed the pleasures of love."
 This passage refers to the artist because the description matched so closely to the subject of this painting.
 A work known to have been painted by Giorgione, The Tempest, is referenced in Pastoral Concert through the use of colored hosiery worn by the male subjects, a symbol of Compagnie della Calza, an elite patrician order of young men.

 Titian

 The painting was initially attributed to Giorgione, but modern critics assign as more likely a work of the younger Titian.
 The figures' robustness is considered more typical of his style.
-Titian's painting The Adrians is used by Phillip Fehl to show the use of symbolic detail by Titian to credit this painting to Titian.
+Titian's painting The Andrians is used by Phillip Fehl to show the use of symbolic detail by Titian to credit this painting to Titian.
 Alfonso, I d'Este, Duke of Ferrara, commissioned The Andrians, Isabella d'Este brother.
 Titian's connection to the House of Este family's patronage is seen as evidence of Titian being the creator of this painting.

 The painting itself fits closer to Titian's artistic style because of the artist's use of symbolic minute detail and Rubenesque bodies in the genre of Venetian painting.